Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/sequencer/editing.rst

-   And you can at any time get your lost frames back (just :kbd:`RMB` click on the left arrow of the strip, then :kbd:`G` grab it to the left to display the desired number of frames again (or to the right to hid more frames -- this is another way to remove frames at the beginning/end of a strip!).
+   And you can at any time get your lost frames back (just :kbd:`RMB` click on the left arrow of the strip, then :kbd:`G` grab it to the left to display the desired number of frames again (or to the right to hide more frames -- this is another way to remove frames at the beginning/end of a strip!).

    This is at the heart of nearly every editor solution, and that is quite handy!